-Awarded to the candidate obtaining the highest mark in Paper 5: IHT, Trusts and Estates.
+Awarded to the candidate obtaining the highest mark in Paper 5: Inheritance Tax, Trusts and Estates

 The Johnson Medal

-Awarded to the candidate with the best overall performance when passing both the Computer Based Examinations within a six month period.
+Awarded to the candidate with the best overall performance when passing all three Computer Based Examinations within a six month period

 Distinctions are awarded for exceptional performance.
 If you achieve the required level, you will be awarded a pass with distinction.